kirklin/boot-vue/README.md

 ### Docker Production Build

-First, build the vite-boot image by opening the terminal in the project's root directory.
+First, build the boot-vue image by opening the terminal in the project's root directory.

 ```bash
 docker buildx build . -t viteboot:latest